mostertg/fds/src/02_tools_techniques.md

 ![](assets/braun-tree.png)

 Again, this image is of a perfect tree; a near-perfect tree with $n$ nodes only has nodes of index 0 through $n-1$.

 The value of index $2j+1$ (for arbitrary $j$) is in the left subtree (since its least significant digit is 1), and the next value, of index $2j+2$ is in exactly the same position in the right subtree (since its least significant digit is 2, and removing that results in the same value $j$ for the rest of the navigation).

 This means that the right subtree of `extend e s` is exactly the left subtree of `s`.
 This is a huge win, since we don’t have to do any additional computation.
-The left subtree of `extend e s` is the right subtree of `s`, but extended with the element of index 0 in s (since that has index 1 in `extend e s`).
+The left subtree of `extend e s` is the right subtree of `s`, but extended with the element of index 0 in $s$ (since that has index 1 in `extend e s`).
 This is a single recursive application of `extend.`

 What we have discovered is that the code for extend makes one recursive call, on the right subtree of its sequence argument, but doesn’t have to do any computation on the left subtree.